kirbydesign/designsystem/libs/extensions/angular/CONTRIBUTING.md

 ## Documenting Components

-The recommended way to document extensions is to create [Storybook stories](https://Storybook.js.org/docs/get-started/whats-a-story) and showcase those on the components docs page.
-We recommend to add the autodocs tag to the `meta` default export of the component defined in the `.stories.ts` file, as this will auto-generate a docs page with all stories, alongside a property table that showcases the components API.
+The recommended way to document extensions is to create [Storybook stories](https://Storybook.js.org/docs/get-started/whats-a-story).
+Documentation pages are automatially created with Storybooks autodocs feature that collects all stories and shows it alongside a property table with the components API.

 Consider:

-- Documenting properties with a story, so others can explore options via the 'controls' panel
+- Documenting each component property with a story, so others can explore options via the 'controls' panel
-- Describe input and output properties with `jsdoc` (/\*\*) comments so they show up in the property table
+- Describe inputs, outputs and methods with `jsdoc` (/\*\*) comments.
+This shows up as a description in the property table on the docs page
-- Add `jsdoc` (/\*\*) comments for each story with a short description of the functionality that is showcased
+- Add `jsdoc` (/\*\*) comments for each story.
+This shows up on the docs page and can act as a short intro to what the story showcases.

 For any custom documentation needs consider consulting the comprehensive [Storybook](https://Storybook.js.org/docs/get-started) documentation.

 ## Testing Components

-As there is an increased focus on speed of development and experimentation focus on light unit testing where needed.
+As there is an increased focus on speed of development and experimentation we focus on light unit testing where needed.

 It is recommended to add a `.spec.ts` file per component/service/directive.
 The unit tests should test core functionality such as: